U.S. Bank Stadium: Professional wrestling

-On May 23, 2024, it was announced that U.S. Bank Stadium would host the 2026 edition of WWE's SummerSlam Premium Live Event on August 1 and 2, 2026.
-This is planned to be the second two-night edition of SummerSlam; the first was held at MetLife Stadium in 2025.
+On August 1 and 2, 2026, U.S. Bank Stadium hosted the 2026 edition of WWE's SummerSlam Premium Live Event.

 Concerts

 As part of the opening weekend festivities for the stadium, two concerts were held: country artist Luke Bryan on August 19, 2016, and heavy metal band Metallica performing the following night, August 20.
 Prince, a Minneapolis native, was in preliminary talks to perform the first concert at the new stadium in August 2016, but he died on April 21.

 Note, this list does not reflect every concert to have taken place at the stadium, but does capture some of the most noteworthy.

-Other performances at the stadium have included Justin Timberlake during the Super Bowl Halfitme Show, Prince's band The Revolution who performed outside the stadium, rock group A Day to Remember at the X-Games, Flo Rida and more.
+Other performances at the stadium have included Justin Timberlake during the Super Bowl halftime show, Prince's band The Revolution who performed outside the stadium, rock group A Day to Remember at the X-Games, Flo Rida, Snoop Dogg along with special guests at the 2025 Christmas Half Time Show, and more.

 The stadium has seen significant use for concerts, which was a welcome change for the space after the Metrodome rarely saw use like that.
+However, the stadium has become notorious for its sound quality.
+In 2025, Minnesota Star Tribune music critics Jon Bream and Chris Riemenschneider ranked U.S. Bank Stadium in the bottom 5 in their ranking of 53 Twin Cities concert venues, noting "unless you’ve shelled out big bucks to sit within 20 yards or so of the stage, the sound bounces all over this massive domed stadium, making it nearly impossible to comprehend lyrics (unless you’ve got them memorized)."